konkam/DualOptimalFiltering.jl/README.md

 This package provides a set of functions to perform exact optimal filtering, smoothing, or general inference using a dual process.
 Several approximation strategies are also implemented.
-We provide examples of the Cox-Ingersoll-Ross model with Poisson distributed data and the Wright-Fisher model with multinomial distributed data.
+We provide examples on the Cox-Ingersoll-Ross model with Poisson distributed data and on the Wright-Fisher model with multinomial distributed data.

 The algorithms in this package are presented in: